Ice Fishing in Northeastern PA: Top Places to Try This Winter

 Hazle Twp., PA

-Lake Irena in Hazle Twp. offers a peaceful ice fishing setting with reliable winter action.
+Lake Irena in Hazle Township offers a peaceful ice fishing setting with reliable winter action.
 Anglers can haul in native brook trout, stocked rainbow trout, panfish and bass on this small wooded lake.
 With large parking lots and a walking trail, Hazle Township Community Park makes spending a day on the ice simple and accessible.

 Learn More